-D'Andre Swift as a slot receiver on occasion but for the most part a defense knows who will be lining a lot of pressure on your defense."
-The pressure Georgia puts on a defense with an a defense with ore formations than we do," Oklahoma defensive coordie coln Riley said Saturday Payne is all about brute do," Oklahoma defensive at Rose Bowl media day. force.
-The hometown hero "Most guys, just learning from Athens, Georgia, said.
-"How they manipu-to play one position well came to the Bulldogs as a is difficult.
-For (Flowers), walk-on linebacker under you're talking about play- former coach Mark Richt, they move their players, ing three of four different who also used prototypical why they move their players, to do them at a high level." freshman year, coaches Flowers said he has found themselves a short
+coln Riley said Saturday Payne is all about brute at Rose Bowl media day.
+Force.
+The hometown hero coordinator Mike Stoops "Most guys, just learning from Athens, Georgia, asid."
+How they maniputo play one position well came to the Bulldogs as a late the game with their is difficult.
+For (Flowers), walk-on linebacker under you're talking about play-former coach Mark Richt, they move their players, ing three of four different who also used prototypical why they move them, what positions and being able fullbacks.
+During Payne's they're trying to get to.
+Their plays don't change Flowers said he has found themselves a short a lot, Just their looks."